Convexity of weakly regular surfaces of distributional nonnegative intrinsic curvature: Introduction.

 \subsection{Background}

+It is a well-known fact of differential geometry that any $C^2$-smooth complete surface in $\R^3$, whose Riemannian metric has non-negative and non-zero intrinsic Gaussian curvature, is a convex surface, i.e.\@ it is the boundary of a convex region.
+This statement is one of the consequences of the fact that, by Theorema Egregium, the intrinsic and extrinsic notions of curvatures coincide for a $C^2$ surface.

+One could directly work with the notion of extrinsic curvature to obtain similar results.
+Pogorelov generalized the above statement on convexity of surfaces to the case of $C^1$ surfaces with bounded extrinsic curvature, see \cite[Theorem 2, p.\@ 615]{Po73}.
+On the other hand, by the celebrated results of Nash and Kuiper \cite{Nash2, kuiper}, there exist $C^1$ non-convex surfaces which are isometrically equivalent with the unit sphere.
+The Riemannian metric of these surfaces is that of the sphere whose intrinsic curvature is positive and constant; yet they are not surfaces of bounded extrinsic curvature.
+The following question can hence be put forward: {\bf Under which regularity assumptions on a surface and its metric, the intrinsic and extrinsic notions of the Gaussian curvature coincide?}

+The above question is a variant of the many problems on the flexibility vs.\@ rigidity dichotomy regarding the solutions to nonlinear PDEs; (see \cite{DS-survey} for a background survey on this aspect of our problem).
+On one hand, it can be shown that the identity of the two curvatures fails to be true in general for surfaces of $C^{1,\alpha}$ regularity with $\alpha<1/5$ \cite{1/5, CSz19}.
+On the other hand, when $\alpha>2/3$ and $\beta>0$, positive answers to the question was provided in \cite{bori1} and in \cite{CDS} (see also \cite{CDS-errata}) for $C^{1,\alpha}$-isometric embeddings of 2d complete surfaces, whose Riemannian metrics are $C^{2,\beta}$-regular and of positive Gaussian curvature.

-In this short note we study the $C^{1,\alpha}$ isometric embeddings of 2d Riemannian manifolds into $\R^3$, when $\alpha>2/3$.
-We generalize the main results of \cite{bori1, CDS} on 2d Riemannian manifolds with positive curvature to the nonnegative distributional curvature case.
-The main ingredient of the proof is to show that provided a Riemannian metric $g\in C^{1,\alpha}$ on a domain $\Omega \subset \R^2$, whose distributional Gaussian curvature is nonnegative, and any isometric immersion $u\in C^{1,\alpha}$ of $(\Omega, g)$ into $\R^3$, the image $u(\Omega)$ is of bounded extrinsic curvature.
-Our analysis uses the ideas of Conti, De Lellis, and Sz\'ekelyhidi in \cite{CDS, CDS-errata} but cannot directly follow their methodology: The best conceivable result from their approach, if only the nonnegativity of the curvature is assumed, is that the degree of the Gauss map $\vec n$ at any point in its image is nonnegative, which is not enough to conclude with a bound on the total variation of the areas of images of $\vec n$.
+In this article, we generalize the main results of \cite{bori1, CDS} as follows: For the same exponent regime $\alpha>2/3$, we assume only a $C^{1,\alpha}$ regularity for the Riemannian metric, and we relax the positivity condition of the curvature to the condition that the now distributionally defined intrinsic curvature is non-zero and nonnegative.
+The main ingredient of the proof is to show that provided a Riemannian metric $g\in C^{1,\alpha}$ on a domain $\Omega \subset \R^2$, whose distributional Gaussian curvature is nonnegative, and any isometric embedding $u\in C^{1,\alpha}$ of $(\Omega, g)$ into $\R^3$, the image $u(\Omega)$ is of bounded extrinsic curvature.
+Our analysis uses the ideas of Conti, De Lellis, and Sz\'ekelyhidi in \cite{CDS, CDS-errata} but cannot directly follow their methodology: The best conceivable result from their approach, if only the nonnegativity of the curvature is assumed, is that the degree of the Gauss map $\vec n$ at any point in its image is nonnegative, which is not enough to conclude with a bound on the total variation of the areas of images of $\vec n$ (a necessary step in bounding the extrinsic curvature).